 Tu Chin Table Lamp

 Materials: Black lacquered wood with gilded elements and brass parts, Bakelite socket.
 Partial photo of the painting “Enjoying Antiquities” by Tu Chin.
-Black fabric lampshade with gold coloured stripes.
+Black fabric pagoda lampshade with gold coloured borders.

 Total height: 46 cm / 18.11”